-Walburga seemed to look at me a little differently at that and Orion nodded and gave me a pleased-looking smile before glancing at Walburga's painting once more, "What say you now dear?
+Walburga seemed to look at me a little differently at that and Orion nodded and gave me a pleased-looking smile before glancing to Walburga's painting once more, "What say you now dear?
 Does he meet your standards?"

 Walburga continued to look at me for another several seconds after that but nodded, "He does," before bowing her head to me.
-"I am at your service heir Black.
-It has been many years since the house of Black had an heir worthy such as you.
+"I am at your service Heir Black.
+It has been many years since the House of Black had an heir worthy such as you.
 Should you have any need of me you have but to ask."

 I nodded my head doing my best not to exhale a sigh of relief, "Thank you, grandmother, grandfather, but please, call me Magnus.
 We're family after all."
 I said with a small smile.